 The ASX-listed outfit smashed their previous year’s sales results with EBITDA for FY20 at $33.7 million.
 That’s a 24.1 per cent increase on the previous year despite bushfires, eCommerce and COVID-19 threatening their operation.

-Large Format Retail remains the Australian retail sector’s golden goose.
+Large Format Retail remains the Brisbane commercial retail sector’s golden goose.

 Many are also keeping an eye on retail’s essential services.
 These are the most ‘defensive’ tenants to have during something like COVID-19 and will continue to bode well into 2021.
 Supermarkets are the obvious essential service boasting impressive bottom lines during 2020.

 Brisbane’s commercial office property market is wide open with opportunities for those willing to hunt them down.

 Concerns were raised earlier in 2020 about the Australian office market’s survival post-COVID.
 It looks more and more like the asset class could be on the up, despite the guesswork of property experts.
 Here’s why:

 Average gross effective rent on many Brisbane commercial office buildings have almost returned to levels seen a decade ago.
 Particularly with B Grade office in the Brisbane CBD:

 This is important because B Grade office makes up 38 per cent of Brisbane’s office market (second to A Grade office at 40 per cent).
 Many of these buildings remain in great locations near the Brisbane CBD.

 Affordability for office tenants could play a huge factor in the continued demand of Brisbane office space, despite the office evolution many expect post-COVID.